discountratio/discountratio/README.md

 ### Hi there 👋
+ My name is Kevin Riley and I'm a frontend developer based in Canada.

+🌱 I’m currently improving my skills in React and other frontend libraries.
+📫 How to reach me: discountratio@gmail.com

 <!--
 **discountratio/discountratio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.